hackerman70000/pharmacy-app/README.md

 You can access the container in two ways:

 1. **Reopen in Container**: In VSCode, use the "Reopen in Container" option to seamlessly open the project inside the container.
+   - During container creation, you'll be prompted to enter e-mail credentials for the email notification system

 2. **Access via Terminal**: Alternatively, you can connect to the container directly through the terminal using the appropriate Docker commands.

 #### 3. **Create the Database**